Marcin Pietrowski

-Marcin Pietrowski (born 1 March 1988) is a Polish professional footballer who plays as a defensive midfielder for regional league club Tylko Lechia Gdańsk.
+Marcin Pietrowski (born 1 March 1988) is a Polish professional footballer who plays as a defensive midfielder.

 Career

 Miedź Legnica

 On 7 February 2020, Miedź Legnica confirmed that Pietrowski had joined the club on a deal until June 2021.
 In January 2021, he no longer appeared as a part of the club's squad on Miedź' official website, although there were no reports about him leaving the club.